Donate during COVID-19

 Tufts Medical Center is a 415-bed robust organization, providing everything from routine medical care to treating the most complex diseases affecting adults and children.
-Tufts Medical Center is also home to Floating Hospital for Children, a full-service children's hospital dedicated exclusively to all levels of pediatric care.
+Tufts Medical Center is also home to Tufts Children's Hospital, a full-service children's hospital dedicated exclusively to all levels of pediatric care.

 Tufts Medical Center provides heart, kidney and bone marrow transplants, is a level I trauma center, provides comprehensive neurological and neurosurgical care, and offers cutting-edge cancer treatments.
 Tufts Medical Center is also home to The Boston Gamma Knife Center, the first and only Gamma Knife Center in Massachusetts and northern New England.

 All candidates for the fellowship must have satisfactorily completed an accredited residency program in anesthesiology or emergency medicine; or at least three clinical years in an ACGME- or RCPSC-accredited residency in neurological surgery, obstetrics and gynecology, orthopaedic surgery, otolaryngology, surgery, thoracic surgery, vascular surgery, or urology.
 All candidates for the fellowship must be eligible for and obtain a Massachusetts medical license.